Seshu916/SeshuPortfolio/README.md

 ## Installation
 To run this portfolio locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/2vamsi4/VamsiPortfolio.git`
+1. Clone the repository: `git clone https://github.com/Seshu916/SeshuPortfolio.git`
-2. Navigate to the project directory: `cd VamsiPortfolio`
+2. Navigate to the project directory: `cd SeshuPortfolio`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit: `http://localhost:3000`